ttauveron/k8s-big-data-experiments/README.md

 Note: Make sure the DB is running before executing `kubectl run -f deploy.yaml`.

 ### Creating JARs
-In every subfolder, run `./mvnw clean package.` The jar will be then be found in the `target` folder.
+In every subfolder, run `./mvnw clean package`.
+The jar will be then be found in the `target` folder.

 ### Updating Docker images
 Once the JARs have been updated, in every subfolder, do: